YichaoW/RealTime-RayTracing-Caustics/README.md

 ## Future Work
 * GPU KD Tree nearest neighbor search, spatial hashing is a good estimation but not detailed enough
 * Support more model import, including mtl, gltf.
 Make the DXR pipeline more efficient with large models
-* Raytracing and photon tracing with more bounces and indirect light to improve ovarall quality
+* Raytracing and photon tracing with more bounces and indirect light to improve overall quality

 ## References